Worldbuilding is one of the most distinctive elements of fantasy writing. It’s what separates the genre from all others.

 Something else you can do to get inspiration for your worldbuilding process is to read a wide range of fantasy books.
-See how authors like Adrian Tchaikovsky utilise insects to inspire his world in the Shadows of the Apt series, or how I used a dependency on magic to shape how people appear in my novel, Pariah’s Lament.
+You can see how authors like Adrian Tchaikovsky utilise insects to inspire his world in the Shadows of the Apt series, or how I used a dependency on magic to shape how people appear in my novel, Pariah’s Lament.

 I also recommend getting out and exploring the world around you.
 Nature can be awe-inspiring and may give you great ideas for your settings.
 You could stumble upon castles or explore the sites of famous battles.
 Going to your local museums can provoke ideas for stories and fantasy worlds.

 - Head here to learn about the writing community, r/worldbuilding

 - A guide to medieval weapons

 - The lives of medieval lords

 - How were women treated in the Middle Ages?

 - The lives of peasants in the medieval period

 Here are some more guides on the process of writing fantasy that you may find useful:

 - How to write fight scenes and battles